 The diagram heading name for an internal block diagram (the string contained in the tab in the upper-left-hand corner of the diagram frame) must identify the name of a SysML block as its modelElementName.
-(See Annex A for the definition of a diagram heading name including the modelElementName component.
-This component is optional for many SysML diagram types, but not for an internal block diagram.)
+(See Annex A for the definition of a diagram heading name including the modelElementName component.)
 All the properties and connectors that appear inside the internal block diagram belong to the block that is named in the diagram heading name.